MACE-OFF: Transferable Short Range Machine Learning Force Fields for Organic Molecules: Outlook

 \section{Outlook}

-In this paper, we presented the series of MACE-OFF23 models, demonstrating the broad applicability, transferability and capability of purely short-range machine learning potentials for organic (bio)molecular simulations.
-We have shown that models, based on the MACE higher order equivariant message passing architecture, can improve on the pioneering ANI models~\cite{devereux2020ani_2x} that served as the only widely applicable machine learning force fields for molecules for a number of years.
-We have demonstrated significant improvements both in terms of accuracy and extrapolation combined with high computational speed.
+In this paper, we presented the series of MACE-OFF force field models, demonstrating the broad applicability, transferability and capability of purely short-range machine learning potentials for organic (bio)molecular simulations.
+We have shown that the models, based on the MACE higher order equivariant message passing architecture, can improve on the pioneering ANI models~\cite{devereux2020ani_2x} that served as the only widely applicable machine learning force fields for molecules for a number of years.
+While a full ablation study between different ML models is not possible due to a wide range of design choices made in their construction, the MACE-OFF model architecture, training data and loss function all contribute to significant improvements in both accuracy and extrapolation, combined with high computational speed.

+We trained here so-called small, medium and large versions of the MACE-OFF models, with systematically improving accuracy when benchmarked against gas phase quantum mechanical data.
+We further investigated the accuracy of the medium models against a range of crystalline, liquid and biomolecular condensed phase data, as we found them to provide a good compromise between accuracy and computational expense.
+We have made all force fields available to the community, so that users can choose the model most suited to their application.

-The lack of explicit long-range interactions limits the domain of applicability of the present model to neutral, non-radical, and non-reactive systems.
-This is something that the recently published AIMNet-2 model aims to address by extending the ANI models to include charged species and long-range interactions~\cite{anstine2023aimnet2}.
+The lack of explicit long-range interactions limits the domain of applicability of the present model to neutral, non-radical and non-reactive systems.
+This is something that the recently published AIMNet2 model aims to address by extending the ANI models to include charged species and long-range interactions~\cite{anstine2023aimnet2}.
 We are currently working on a next-generation MACE-OFF model that will similarly include an explicit description of charges, enabling the description of amino acids with different protonation states, charged nucleic acids, and counter-ions.
 This will pave the way towards obtaining an accurate quantum mechanical transferable machine learning force field for simulating the full range of biologically relevant systems.